 New Zealander James Waddell with his third wife (Aida Josephine Schmitt) in the 1920’s.
 He is still in uniform and his Croix de Guerre with seven palms is displayed upon his breast.
 Photo courtesy of Waddell family.

-The remarkable story of a Kiwi whose glittering military career spanned 20 years in France’s Foreign Legion, has recently been brought to life in the exhibition , which opened in France earlier this month.
+The remarkable story of a Kiwi whose glittering military career spanned 20 years in France’s Foreign Legion, was brought to life in the exhibition Médaillé Extraordinaire, which opened in France in 2016, coinciding with centenary commemorations of the Battle of the Somme in France which began on 1st July, 1916.

-It tells the little known story of Lieutenant-Colonel James Waddell who was born in Dunedin, New Zealand, but fought under the French flag for the duration of World War One.
-His tale is particularly fitting as it celebrates the enduring connections made between both countries throughout our military history and coincides with centenary commemorations of the Battle of the Somme in France which began on 1st July, 1916.
+It told the little known story of Lieutenant-Colonel James Waddell who was born in Dunedin, New Zealand, but fought under the French flag for the duration of World War One.
+His tale is particularly fitting as it celebrates the enduring connections made between both countries throughout our military history.

 “The story of James Waddell is fascinating for so many reasons, and it’s one we in both countries should know more about,” says curator New Zealander Jasmine Millet.